elephaint/pgbm/examples/README.md

 * `crps_ensemble(yhat_dist, y)`.
 Calculate the CRPS score for a set of probabilistic predictions `yhat_dist` and ground truth `y`.
 * `save(filename)`.
 Save the state dict of a trained model to a file.
 * `load(filename, device)`.
 Load a model dictionary from a file to a device.
 The device should be a `torch.device`.

-For inspecting the feature importance of a PGBM model, use the attribute `.feature_importance`.
-The feature importance is based on the weighted split gain.
+* `permutation_importance(X, y=None, n_permutations=10, levels=None)`.
+Calculate the feature importance by performing permutations across each feature for `n_repetitions`.
+If `y` is given, this function will compute the percentage error for each permutation of the error metric per feature.
+Hence, the result will tell you how much your error metric will change if that feature is randomly permuted.
+If `y` is not supplied, this function will return the weighted mean absolute percentage error compared to the base predictions (i.e., the predictions without permuting the features).
+This function can be slow if there are many features and samples.
+In addition to this function, one can more easily inspect the feature importance of a PGBM model by using the attribute `.feature_importance`.
+This feature importance is based on the cumulative split gain computed on the training set during training.
+Note that permutation importance often provides better results.
+For a more detailed discussion, see [here](https://scikit-learn.org/stable/auto_examples/inspection/plot_permutation_importance.html#sphx-glr-auto-examples-inspection-plot-permutation-importance-py).
+See also Example 9, which illustrates both feature importance methods.

 # GPU training #
 For training on GPU, it is required to set the following hyperparameters: